 Glass Canning/Freezing Jars

-These tapered wide-mouth mason jars, usually described as quilted crystal jelly jars, are specifically designed for freezing and come in pint and half-pint sizes.
+These tapered wide-mouth Mason jars, usually described as quilted crystal jelly jars, are specifically designed for freezing and come in pint and half-pint sizes.
 They're a good choice for vegetables and fruits, and are much more affordable than glass or metal boxes, though less easy to pack tightly in the freezer.
 Use standard metal two-piece canning lids, which seal well, unless you're bothered by the fact that the coating on them contains a small amount of BPA.
-Tattler makes reusable, BPA-free lids, but they are a hard, though probably reasonably safe, plastic.
+Tattler makes reusable BPA-free canning lids, but they are a hard, though probably reasonably safe, plastic.
 So pick your poison.
 You can also freeze in standard canning jars, but you need to leave more headroom over liquids to allow for expansion.
-Don’t try to freeze liquids in jars other than mason jars.
-They will burst, as even mason jars do occasionally.
+Don’t try to freeze liquids in jars other than Mason jars.
+They will burst, as even Mason jars do occasionally.

 If you're using either glass jars or glass food containers, it helps to add ¼ inch of water over the frozen food after it is solid to help provide a temporary seal protecting the food from the air.
 Rinse the ice layer off with warm water before defrosting the rest of the jar's contents.